Blue straggler stars: Observations of BSSs

 Despite the potential of surface chemical compositions to reveal the origins of BSSs, accurately measuring chemical data remains challenging.
 A significant discovery in this field came from the GC 47 Tucanae, where a population of BSSs with depleted carbon and oxygen was identified, making the first direct chemical evidence pointing to a binary mass transfer origin in GCs \citep{2006ApJ...647L..53F}.
 In this study, of the 42 BSSs analyzed, 36 show chemical abundances similar to those of the cluster’s turn-off stars, while 6 display significant depletions in carbon and oxygen.
 Two of the carbon and oxygen depleted BSSs are in W UMa-type binaries.
 Notably, these carbon and oxygen depleted BSSs are also among the least luminous BSSs in this cluster, supporting the idea that they are products of binary mass transfer rather than merger events, as merger products are generally more massive and luminous.
 However, it is puzzling that these carbon and oxygen depleted BSSs show similar rotational velocities as other BSSs in the cluster, with only two moderately fast rotators ($v\,\sin i \sim 21$ and $13\,\mathrm{km\, s^{-1}}$).
 This suggests that the formation mechanisms of BSSs are complex and remain not fully understood.

 Similar complexity has been observed in another cluster GC M\,4.
 In this cluster, all 14 measured BSSs have normal C and O abundances \citep{2010ApJ...719L.121L}, suggesting a possible merger origin.
 However, 40\% of them show fast rotation between 50 and 150$\kms$.
 This fast rotation typically indicates a binary mass transfer origin and challenges the merger hypothesis.
-These conflicting findings underscore the complexities and our incomplete understanding of BSS formation.

 If a BSS is formed through accretion from an asymptotic giant branch (AGB) star, it may exhibit surface enrichment of s-process elements like barium (Ba), which are produced during the thermally-pulsing phase of AGB evolution.
 This has been observed in BSSs within several OCs, including NGC\,6819 \citep{2015AJ....150...84M}, NGC\,7789 and M\,67 \citep{2024ApJ...970..187N}.
 However, the absence of Ba enrichment does not necessarily rule out an AGB mass transfer origin, as the mass transfer could occur before the donor star enters the thermally-pulsing phase.
 Furthermore, the extent of Ba enrichment appears linked to the mass of the AGB donor star, with more massive AGB stars contributing more Ba during dredge-up events \citep{1983ARA&A..21..271I}.
 This can explain why the fraction of Ba-enriched BSSs decreases with increasing cluster age \citep{2015AJ....150...84M}.